-Australia's budget in 2017/18 continued its focus on various concerns regarding transactions involving foreign investors.
-We have compiled some quick snapshots of updates that foreign investors ought to know this year.
+Since Australia's budget in 2017/18, there has been continued focus on various transactions involving foreign investors.
+We have compiled some points foreign investors ought to know before investing in Australia.

 Looking beyond the Foreign Investment Review Board (FIRB) Approval before you invest